gregorosaurus/flyingcanuck/posts/2021-10-28_ADFStorageCopyFromURL/post.md

 ## Summary

 Using the ```Put Blob From URL``` action on the Azure Storage REST API allowed us to download a file with retry capabilities successfully, and we were able to call this API method from ADF.
 A side benefit from this is, we save the *data movement* costs associated with a standard Copy Activity in ADF.
 The only cost associated is the activity run cost, which is negligible.

+In our industry, we call that a win-win-win. 😊